DanielFerreira011102/TQS_102885/lab6/lab6_3/README.md

 - **Reliability Remediation Effort is greater than 3h:** We set this threshold because we believe that any issues with the code should be resolved immediately.
 Waiting longer than 3 hours to fix a reliability issue could cause the system to become unreliable and unpredictable.

 - **Security Rating is worse than A:** We chose A as the threshold because it represents a good level of security for the code.
-A lower rating could indicate that there are vulnerabilities in the code that hackers could exploit, putting the system and its users at risk.
+The code should be free of vulnerabilities that hackers could exploit, putting the system and its users at risk.

 - **Security Review Rating is worse than B:** We set this threshold a because we believe that thorough security review is essential to ensure the code is as secure as possible.
-A lower rating could indicate that the code hasn't been thoroughly checked for security issues.

 - **Critical Issues is greater than 10:** If the code has more than 10 critical issues, it could indicate that the system is at risk of serious problems or security breaches.